pinecone-io/terraform-provider-pinecone/docs/resources/service_account.md

 ### Optional

-- `rotate_trigger` (String) An arbitrary value that, when changed, triggers rotation of the service account's client secret.
-The new secret is stored in `client_secret`.
+- `rotate_trigger` (String) An arbitrary value used to rotate the service account's client secret.
+Changing it from one non-empty value to another rotates the secret and stores the new value in `client_secret`.
+Setting it for the first time (or clearing it) establishes a baseline and does not rotate, so an existing credential is never invalidated unintentionally.

 ### Read-Only